Tag Archives: war

 In 1928, Hitler’s National Socialist Party won just 2.6% of the votes in the elections to the German Reichstag.
 In 1930, the party won 18.3%, and in July 1932 37.3%.

 Clearly the world financial crisis beginning with the American stock market crash played a central role in turning the Nazis from a fringe party to the largest single party in the Reichstag.
 But why?
-Hitler didn’t run on a platform of starting another world war and wiping out European Jewry (although that’s pretty much what he intended).
+Hitler didn’t run on a platform of starting a world war for Lebensraum and wiping out European Jewry and much of Slavdom (although that’s pretty much what he intended).
 The formula “people turn to a radical leader in desperate times” though true, is also vague.

 A recent book, 1931: Debt, Crisis, and the Rise of Hitler, by the Swiss economist Tobias Straumann, lays out some more concrete factors.
 At the end of the First World War, Germany was saddled with a large bill for reparations.
 The payments mostly went to Britain, France, Belgium, and Italy.
 These countries in turn paid back loans they had taken out from the United States to cover war expenses.
 For most of the 1920s, Germany was able to make its payments, and the government even went on a borrowing binge.
 But with the crash of 1929, making payments became much more difficult – almost impossible politically.
 German leaders like Bruning (Chancellor 1930-1932) did their best to negotiate and bargain in the face of foreign fiscal demands and domestic anger over reparations.
 But many Germans, persuaded that Germany was being bled dry by foreign plutocrats with the complicity of established politicians, gave their votes to the harshest critics of the reparations regime, the National Socialists (and the Communists).